Worried about your child getting cavities? Dental sealants from Dr. Derek Boyes may be the best way to protect your child’s teeth from decay.

 Some kids simply have weaker enamel than others due to genetic factors.
 Sealants are a great way to add another layer of protection to their teeth and fight back against tooth decay.

-To prepare for their treatment, Dr. Boyes will begin by gently and thoroughly cleaning your child’s teeth.
+To prepare for their treatment, Dr. Ian Marion will begin by gently and thoroughly cleaning your child’s teeth.
 This is important, since their teeth must be clean for the sealant material to bond to the enamel properly.